Alina Homecare – Blog Header (Purple Version)

 Waking & Sleeping Nights

 Waking Nights, sometimes called ‘active care’, refers to when a Carer stays awake in your home at night to help with different support tasks.
-They can assist when you or your loved one go to the bathroom, take medicine, change position in bed, or provide comfort.
+They can assist when you or your loved one go to the bathroom, take medication, change position in bed or simply provide comfort.
 People who need more help often choose this type of care.

-Sleeping Nights, sometimes called ‘passive care’, is a specific type of care where a Carer is there to help when needed.
-They may sleep at night, but they are close by and can respond quickly if you or your loved needs help.
+Sleeping Nights, on the other hand, sometimes called ‘passive care’, is a specific type of care where a Carer is there to help overnight when needed.
+They may sleep at night, but they’re close by and can respond quickly if you or your loved needs support.

 Personalised Overnight Care plans

 Overnight Care services are just as unique as the individual people who receive them.
-To achieve this, we create special care plans for each client.
-These plans involve the person receiving care, their loved ones, and care providers.
-This way, we make sure care matches you or your loved one’s specific needs and wishes.
+To achieve this, we create a special, bespoke care plan for each client.
+These plans involve the person receiving care, their loved ones and care providers.
+This way, we make sure care matches your or your loved one’s specific needs and wishes.

 Choosing Overnight Care